 will be given by an officer, who will give at least ten (10) days notice

-to each director by mail, telegraph, telephone, Fax, or in person.
+to each director personally, or by mail, telephone, or any mode of electronic communication.
 Each

 director, by attending and participating in the action taken at any